 Pure elemental iron is too soft to be useful in most applications.
 It gets harder, and therefore more useful, when it’s alloyed, or mixed, with carbon.
 In fact, carbon composition is the main distinction between cast iron and steel.
 Cast iron typically contains more than 2 percent carbon, while cast steel often contains between 0.1–0.5 percent carbon.

 The following table provides a general overview of the qualities of each material.
 While there are many different types of iron and steel to consider, this table focuses on gray iron and carbon steel—two of the most common forms of each metal.

 |Ease of machining||✔|

 |Corrosion resistance||✔||✔ (stainless alloys)|

 |Wear resistance||✔ (depending on application)||✔ (depending on application)|

 Most people haven’t encountered iron or steel in their molten state—which is understandable, since iron melts at about 2300˚F and steel melts at 2600˚F, and both are poured into molds at even hotter temperatures.
 People who do work with liquid iron and steel quickly discover that they differ dramatically in pourability and shrinkage rates.

 Cast iron is relatively easy to cast, as it pours easily and doesn’t shrink as much as steel.
 This means it will readily fill the complex voids in a mold, and requires less molten material to do so.
-This flowability makes cast iron an ideal metal for architectural or ornate ironwork structures such as fencing and street furniture.
+This flowability makes cast iron an ideal metal for architectural or ornate ironwork structures such as fencing and benches.